-Ophthalmology malpractice can occur as a result of other procedures as well.
+Ophthalmology negligence can occur as a result of other procedures as well.
 If you or a loved one has been affected, you may be due some compensation for your suffering.

 OPHTHALMOLOGY MALPRACTICE LAWYERS

-If you have endured a negative result after an ophthalmological procedure, you may be questioning if you can or should sue your eye doctor for clinical malpractice.
+If you have endured a negative result after an ophthalmological procedure or suffered a vision loss, you may be questioning if you can or should sue your eye doctor for clinical negligence.

-Although you might have experienced an unanticipated result, even an extreme injury, that does not mean clinical malpractice is necessarily the reason.
-To win a negligence instance versus your eye doctor, you will initially be required to show that your ophthalmologist did not offer therapy that was in line with the “medical standard of care,” which is normally defined as the level of treatment that a reasonably skilled healthcare practitioner, with comparable training and in the same clinical area, would have provided in the situation.
+Although a patient might have experienced an unanticipated result, even an extreme injury, that does not mean clinical error is necessarily the reason.
+To win a malpractice claim versus an eye doctor, a patient will initially be required to show that their ophthalmologist did not offer therapy that was in line with the “medical standard of care,” which is normally defined as the level of treatment that a reasonably skilled healthcare practitioner, with comparable training and in the same clinical area, would have provided in the situation.

-In pursuing a malpractice case, you will likely require a medical expert to act as a witness.
+In pursuing a malpractice case, a patient will likely require a medical expert to act as a witness.
 This would likely be a practicing ophthalmologist who could affirm as to what the correct standard of care was.
-Your medical malpractice attorneys would then reveal that not just did your ophthalmologist fail to meet that standard, but that you were injured as a result of that sub-standard care.
+Medical negligence attorneys would then reveal that not just did the ophthalmologist failed to meet that standard, but that a patient was injured as a result of that sub-standard care.

 WHAT IS THE STATUTE OF LIMITATIONS FOR OPHTHALMOLOGY MALPRACTICE?

-In Georgia, the statute of limitations for an instance of medical negligence, such as ophthalmology malpractice or chiropractor malpractice, is usually 2 years from the day of the irresponsible treatment.
-This means you need to file your case within that time period, or you will lose your chance to get compensation for your injury.
+In Georgia, the statute of limitations for an instance of medical negligence, such as ophthalmology negligence or chiropractor malpractice, is usually 2 years from the day of the irresponsible treatment.
+This means you need to file your malpractice claim within that time period, or you will lose your chance to get compensation for your injury.

 However, specific situations can expand the statute of limitations.
 One example is if a physician or health center hides negligent treatment that’s later exposed.
 And, different scenarios can trigger a much shorter statute of limitations, for example, when the untrustworthy physician is related to a federal government entity.